Your newsletter is, presuming you are to be successful with your online marketing, going to be the cornerstone of your coaching practice.

 It’s not in the least bit unusual to have people contact me who have been on the Coach The Life Coach list for three or four years.

-With A Daring Adventure that was often a decade or more on occasions.
+With A Daring Adventure that was often a decade or more on occasion.

 Because of spammers and hard sales tactics employed by online marketers, people are more protective of their primary email address than ever before.